DCRichards/twoTicksTwice/README.md

 # Two Ticks Twice

-__Two Ticks Twice__ is a simple [Pebble](http://getpebble.com/) watchface which provides a simple display for essential watch information (time, date, battery and bluetooth connection).
+__Two Ticks Twice__ is a simple and readable watchface for Pebble.
+It provides an easy to glance at display with current time and date as well as a bluetooth connection notifier (with vibrate notification) and battery level.

+### Available Now!

 ![](https://github.com/DCRichards/twoTicksTwice/blob/master/screenshots/standard_screenshot.png?raw=true)
 ![](https://github.com/DCRichards/twoTicksTwice/blob/master/screenshots/charging_screenshot.png?raw=true)

+Show me some <3 and download it from the  [Pebble Appstore](https://apps.getpebble.com/applications/560c2846bc20af3407000090).

 ### Build & Install